MinisterioPublicoRJ/inloco/README-GEOSERVER.md

 - `menu2` tags are case sensitive and have spaces, therefore if you create a layer with the tag `menu2:Educação` and another with `menu2: Educação` (notice the space) you will end up with duplicate menus on the app.

+### Styles ordering

+When a layer has the tag `ordenar`, the styles are organized alphabetically in descending order (Z-A).
+Thus, the last style name (tipically "(...)
+2017") is display first, then the one for last year and so on.
+This tag is not mandatory.

 ### Table ordering

 When opening a layer and clicking on the map, the right sidebar opens with details of the given point(s)/area(s).
 This details includes a small table with up to 3 items.
 This table will show the first three columns on the database, except if specified by this tag, which follows this standard: